How many times have you read, or been told, that the first step following a breakup is to implement the no contact rule?

 Some of which just happen to help your ex find new reasons to consider giving you both another chance.

 Or to reignite what they liked about you in the first place.

 Certainly better than when you learn what to do after no contact — e.g., 30 days or so — you both meet up, and you’re much the same (or worse) as you were when they broke up with you.

 Don’t tell your ex you’re “going NC.”
 Just do it.
 It’s not a trick you’re performing.
 You’re just retreating from the relationship to tend to yourself.

-If you accidentally bump into your ex during NC, or for whatever reason you can’t avoid them (because you work or live with them) the next best thing is to act polite and to the point.
-Be professional putting aside the history you share with this person.
+If you accidentally bump into your ex during NC, or for whatever reason, you can’t avoid them (because you work or live with them,) the next best thing is to be polite and to the point.
+Be professional and put aside the history you share with this person.

-Don’t view the NC process as a “trick” or “tactic” to win your ex back.
+Don’t view the NC process as a “trick” or “tactic” when learning how to get your ex back.
 It’s actually more about giving you both the space to reflect and process your emotions.

 If you have low willpower, I recommend avoiding alcohol (or moderating your intake accordingly) as I often hear from men and women who broke their silence because they got tipsy.